 activities, vessel types, and the timing, duration, and frequency of trips was collected and linked to the mapped data.

+What kind of information was generated from the study?
 1. Characteristics of boaters who use Collier County waterways for recreation

 2. A profile of the types of recreational vessels that are used on Collier County waterways